Get to know what an eCheck is, and how it can be an addition to your business’ payment methods.

 The acronyms ACH and EFT do not mean the same as eCheck, but all three terms are correlated with each other.
 Electronic Funds Transfer (EFT) is the general term for any online payment.
 It could be a direct deposit, an ACH disbursement, wire transfer, or an electronic benefits payment.

 ACH, on the other hand, stands for Automated Clearing House.
-It is the electronic network used by banks and other financial institutions in America which allows online merchants to process payments through processing companies.
+It is the electronic network used by banks and other financial institutions in America that allows online merchants to process payments through processing companies.
 The ACH network is monitored closely by both the Federal Reserve and the National Automated Clearing House Association.

 eCheck is a form of Electronic Fund Transfer that uses the Automated Clearing House for payment processing.
 Electronic fund transfers using echeck payments can only be made possible if your merchant account has access to the ACH network.